sgillamwright/angular-master-seed/README.md

 ---
 ##TODO
 * Investigate using ES2015 to write gulpfile + tasks.
-* Keeping checking in on JSDOC project to see how ES2015 support is.
-Would prefer to be using this over ESDOC as its more robust.
 * clean up gulp.config.js.
 * Investigate https://github.com/kensho/ng-describe for tests.